Hamid I. Akbarali, Ph.D.

 We use a variety of experimental approaches at the cellular, whole tissue and in vivo level.
 The techniques employed include electrophysiology, molecular biology, immunohistochemistry, organ bath, and in vivo gastrointestinal motility.

 Opioids are one of the most effective and highly prescribed analgesics.
-However, the development of tolerance and dependence is a major limiting factor in the use of these excellent pain relievers.
-Current work in our laboratory is focussed on the role of the gastrointestinal microbiome in mediating opioid tolerance.
+However, the development of tolerance, dependence and hyperalgesia are major limiting factors in the use of these excellent pain relievers.
+Current work in our laboratory is focused on the role of the gastrointestinal microbiome in mediating opioid tolerance.
 We recently reported that chronic morphine alters the gut bacterial composition, results in breakdown of the epithelial barrier and induces colonic inflammation due to bacterial translocation.
 Depletion of gut bacteria prevents the development of tolerance to the analgesic effects of chronic morphine.
-We are currently pursuing the mechanims by which colonic inflammation affects tolerance and dependence to opioids.
-These studies demonstrate that peripheral mechanisms, specifically the microbiome is an important modulator of the effects of chronic opioid administration.
+We are currently pursuing the mechanisms by which colonic inflammation affects tolerance and dependence to opioids.
+These studies demonstrate that peripheral mechanisms, specifically the microbiome is an important modulator of the effects of chronic opioid administration and highlights the gut-brain axis in opioid addiction.